 Each state separately regulates LLC.
 For example, some states require LLCs to be dissolved and reformed if members leave the group unless a legal agreement details how to handle buying, selling, and transferring ownership.

-If you opt for this type of corporation, you and your business will be taxed separately.
+If you opt for this type of business ownership, you and your business will be taxed separately.
 Whatever profits you receive as a business owner will be taxed as part of your income.

 They offer the most substantial protection against personal liability, but it's typically more costly to establish than other business structures.

 The name means "small business corporation."
-This type of business organization allows profits, and some losses, to go directly to the owner's personal income without becoming subject to corporate tax rates.
+This type of business ownership allows profits, and some losses, to go directly to the owner's personal income without becoming subject to corporate tax rates.

 Limited liability, you will only be accountable for your own stock in the corporation.